 Everyone seems to be talking about DevOps but, if you are new to it, it might all seem a little overwhelming.
 This blog directs you to three steps to take in starting with DevOps that will help your organization and its people to begin in the right places and with the right things.

 One of the hardest things about DevOps is knowing where to begin.
-This is because to “do DevOps” you seem to have to suddenly started doing a lot of new people, process, and tool things all at once.
+This is because to “do DevOps” you seem to have to suddenly start doing a lot of new people, process, and tool things all at once.
 For example, you need applications and infrastructure to be automated.
 So:

 In an organization that doesn’t use DevOps today, where applications are launched over a gaping chasm – propelled, sometimes shot down, via manual ITIL-based processes – it has become good practice to adopt the following three-step approach.
 Doing it this way means not trying to swallow the pineapple in one gulp, instead slice it into three: